datwit/contact-form-manager/README.md

 This repo produces a python package witch can be reuse as part of the infrastructure deployments.

+## dependencies

+- For storage we use a AWS DynamoDB table
+- For sending mails we use AWS Simple Email Service

 ## local development

 You need python 3.8 and a virtual env: